-

 How prevalent is the use of venture or growth debt as an alternative or supplement to equity fundraisings or other debt financing in the last 24 months?

-This long-term growth has been driven by increasing demand for alternative financing solutions across Europe.
-As more start-ups backed by institutional venture capital mature and enter later-stage growth phases, their need for additional, often non-dilutive, capital has risen significantly.
-In the current environment – marked by elevated interest rates and macroeconomic volatility – start-ups continue to face substantial challenges in securing equity financing.
-Against this backdrop, venture debt has become an increasingly attractive complementary funding option, particularly in the run-up to exits, as it does not dilute existing shareholders.
+This growth has been driven by increasing demand for alternative financing solutions across Europe.
+As more start-ups backed by institutional venture capital mature and enter later-stage growth phases, their need for additional capital – particularly capital that does not dilute existing shareholders – has risen significantly.
+In the current environment, marked by higher interest rates, macroeconomic volatility, and comparatively more difficult access to lucrative exits, venture debt has become an increasingly attractive complementary funding option, particularly in the run-up to exits or milestones.
+Recent data indicates a clear upward trajectory in deal activity, reinforcing the view that venture debt is gaining a stronger foothold in the German financing landscape.

-The continuous development of venture debt offers appears to be an important prerequisite that the still young German venture debt market continues to make an increasing contribution to improving the German venture capital financing environment.
+The continued development of venture debt offerings, supported by evolving market infrastructure and regulatory frameworks, appears to be an important prerequisite for this still relatively young segment to make an increasing contribution to improving the German venture capital financing environment over the medium term.

 -